 Have you heard of Red Hat Linux?
-It is a branded version of the Linux operating system that is extremely reputable among experts and users.
+It is a branded version of the Linux operating system that is hugely reputable among experts and users.
 CentOS is an open-source version of the RH Linux that is equally stable and secure.
 Let’s take an in-depth look at the features, and other relevant details you should know about this operating system.

 Linux CentOS 7 Overview

 Linux CentOS is a free operating system derived from the Red Hat Linux, which has a reputable position in the community.
 The initial version of this OS was released in 2004, and it has been a community-supported distro from day one.